Fred J. Wiseman

-Frederick J. Wiseman (November 10, 1875 – October 4, 1961) was an American aviator.
+Frederick Joseph Wiseman (November 10, 1875 – October 4, 1961) was an American aviation pioneer, Racing car driver, self-taught aircraft builder and Amateur pilot.
 He was considered as one of the most successful aviators during his time.
-He is also credited for flying the first airmail, which was sent from Petaluma and delivered at Santa Rosa, California.
+He is also credited for flying the first airmail on February 18, 1911, which was sent from Petaluma and delivered at Santa Rosa, California.

 Biography

 Wiseman was born on November 10, 1875, on a ranch in the Valley of the Moon, which was located between Glen Ellen and Santa Rosa.
 After studying at local schools in California, he became engaged in bicycle and automotive businesses.
 He settled in Santa Rosa when he was 23.

 Before becoming an aviator, Wiseman first earned a reputation as a race car driver.
 He had participated and won several championships at state fairs.
 An account cited that Wiseman became interested in the field of aviation when he attended the Wright brothers' homecoming celebration in 1909 and the first Los Angeles aviation meet held the following year.

 Wiseman announced his retirement from auto racing on February 3, 1910, to focus on aeronautics.
 Together with M. W. Peters and Julian Pierre, they constructed the first successful aeroplane built by a Californian.
 It was powered by a 50-horsepower Hall-Scott motor.
 Wiseman made his first flight on board the plane on April 24, 1910.